zkellerdevelops/deadsets/README.md

 <h2>License</h2>

 <p>Copyright © 2013 Zach Keller
-All set lists, song titles, and anything having to do with the Grateful Dead are owned by Grateful Dead Productions (GDP)</p>
+All setlists, song titles, and anything having to do with the Grateful Dead are owned by Grateful Dead Productions (GDP)</p>